camaraproject/.github/profile/README.md

 (1) We try to keep this table up-to-date.
 Before using an API for your implementation check if there is a newer (patch) release available within the repository.
 Look for the latest public release.

-Visit our [Wiki](https://wiki.camaraproject.org/display/CAM/CAMARA+Project+Home) for more details about the [Meta-release Fall24](https://wiki.camaraproject.org/display/CAM/Meta-release+Fall24) and the [Release Management in CAMARA](https://wiki.camaraproject.org/display/CAM/Release+Management+Working+Group).
+Visit our [Wiki](https://wiki.camaraproject.org/display/CAM/CAMARA+Project+Home) for more details about the [meta-release Fall24](https://wiki.camaraproject.org/display/CAM/Meta-release+Fall24) and the [Release Management in CAMARA](https://wiki.camaraproject.org/display/CAM/Release+Management+Working+Group).
 Please note that there more than 20 further APIs in work - see the complete list of [API Repositories](https://github.com/search?q=topic%3Aapi-repository+org%3Acamaraproject&type=Repositories) which follows also below.